-- Guests are expected sign in at the student housing lobby with a staff member and must be accompanied at all times with their host. - It is the host's responsibility to ensure that his/her guest is aware of College policies. - Guests are not provided with room keys or door access cards.
+- Guests are expected to sign in at the student housing lobby with a staff member and must be accompanied at all times with their host. - It is the host's responsibility to ensure that his/her guest is aware of College policies. - Guests are not provided with room keys or door access cards.

-All exterior doors are locked 24 hours a day.
 It is the responsibility of residents and staff members to report individuals who cannot be identified as residents or the guests of residents.
 When Public Safety receives a report of an unfamiliar person in student housing, an officer is dispatched to identify that person.
 Public Safety personnel make regular patrols of the exterior of the building, common areas and inside the lobby of student housing.